TedHartMS/OrleansV2.Fork.Indexing/src/Orleans.Indexing/IndexingFacet.md

     }
 ```
 ### Orleans Indexing Implementation Classes
-Orleans.Indexing is changing from inheritance to containment; rather than inheriting from an intermediate grain class implementation that overrides WriteStateAsync, facets provide the ability to utilize a contained implementation through constructor injection.
+Orleans.Indexing has changed from inheritance to containment; rather than inheriting from an intermediate grain class implementation that overrides WriteStateAsync() and other Grain functionality, exposing a facet provides the ability to utilize a contained implementation through constructor injection.
+This allows multiple facets (such as Transactions and Indexing) to be implemented, as well as allowing customized implementations.
 #### Inheritance-based (obsolete and removed)
-Under the inheritance scheme, each indexed grain had to inherit from one of these grain classes, which override WriteStateAsync to provide persistence.
+Under the inheritance design, each indexed grain had to inherit from one of these grain classes, which override WriteStateAsync to provide persistence.
 This approach has been entirely removed, along with the implementation classes listed here; this section remains in order to assist in migration.
 ##### <a name="indexablegrainnonfaulttolerant"></a>`IndexableGrainNonFaultTolerant<TProperties>`
 An application grain inherits from this if its indexes do not have to be fault-tolerant.
 This is also the base class for `IndexableGrain<TProperties>`.
 ##### <a name="indexablegrain"></a>`IndexableGrain<TProperties>`
 An application grain inherits from this if its indexes must be fault-tolerant.
 With fault-tolerant indexing, the in-flight workflows and queues are persisted along with the Grain state (the implementation swaps the base State with a wrapper that includes the original base State as well as the set of in-flight workflow IDs and the active queues).
 When the grain is reactivated (such as if a server crashed during a previous call), the in-flight workflow state is restored with it, and any pending workflows resume executing.
-#### Facets
+#### Facet-based
 ##### Facet Attribute
 The attribute determines whether workflow (fault-tolerant or non-fault-tolerant) or transactional indexing is to be used, and specifies any necessary parameters between the two.
 See [Facet Specification](#facet-specification) above for more information.
 ##### <a name="iindexwriter"></a>`IIndexWriter<TGrainState>`